2008 Boise State Broncos football team: Oregon

-First ever meeting

 Since joining D1A (now FBS) in 1996, Boise State had lost all 13 of their road games against teams from BCS conferences.
 That streak ended with a 37-32 win over Oregon of the Pac-10 in front of 58,713 hostile fans in Autzen Stadium.
 The Broncos held leads of 24-6 at halftime and 37-13 in the 4th before Oregon closed out the game with 19 unanswered points.
 The Broncos were held to only 38 yards rushing, but were helped by the arm of Freshman quarterback Kellen Moore.
 Moore went 25-37 for 386 yards, 3 touchdowns and 1 interception.
 One touchdown pass went for 73 yards to Senior Vinny Perretta, his first TD of the season, before he left the game with a concussion.
 Junior Jeremy Childs added 4 receptions for 100 yards with a long of 41.
 Junior Kyle Wilson made 2 interceptions (totaling 3 on the season) while Sophomore Brandyn Thompson made his first career interception.
 Sophomore kicker Kyle Brotzman went 3-4 on field goals from 24, 36, and a career long 51 yards.
 Sophomore safety Jeron Johnson was ejected late in the 4th.
 The win propelled the Broncos into the top 25 in both major polls for the first time this season, being ranked 19th by the AP and 20th by the coaches in the USA Today poll.
 For his efforts, Kellen Moore was named the Walter Camp Football Foundation Bowl Subdivision National Offensive Player of the Week and the WAC Offensive Player of the Week.
 The Broncos were also named the Tostitos Fiesta Bowl National Team of the Week.